odinuv/web/en/apv/walkthrough/backend-delete/index.md

 [primary key](/en/apv/articles/relational-database/#key) which identifies each row with unique value or set of values.
 You should therefore use it to delete rows.

 Be especially careful about compound keys.
-You cannot delete a single person by entering its `first_name` and `last_name`, because these two properties of a person can be shared among many records in database (there is unique key on `first_name`, `lastname` and `nickname` columns).
+You cannot delete a single person record by entering its `first_name` and `last_name` values, because these two properties of a person can be shared among many records in database (there is unique key on `first_name`, `lastname` and `nickname` columns).
 Such way of deleting records can have unwanted side effects.